rails/rails/guides/source/upgrading_ruby_on_rails.md

 General Advice
 --------------

 Before attempting to upgrade an existing application, you should be sure you have a good reason to upgrade.
-You need to balance out several factors: the need for new features, the increasing difficulty of finding support for old code, and your available time and skills, to name a few.
+You need to balance several factors: the need for new features, the increasing difficulty of finding support for old code, and your available time and skills, to name a few.

 ### Test Coverage